Kurento/kurento/source/what_is_kurento.rst

 What's Kurento?
 %%%%%%%%%%%%%%%

-**Kurento** is a development framework aimed to create rich multimedia applications in Internet with real time audio and video.
+**Kurento** is a WebRTC media server and a set of client APIs making simple the development of advanced video applications for WWW and smartphone platforms.
+Kurento features include group communications, transcoding, recording, mixing, broadcasting and routing of audiovisual flows.

+Kurento also provides advanced media processing capabilities involving computer vision, video indexing, augmented reality and speech analysis.
+Kurento modular architecture makes simple the integration of third party media processing algorithms (i.e. speech recognition, sentiment analysis, face recognition, etc.), which can be transparently used by application developers as the rest of Kurento built-in features.

-The core element is **Kurento Server**, responsible for media transmission, processing, loading and recording.
+Kurento's core element is **Kurento Media Server**, responsible for media transmission, processing, loading and recording.
 It is implemented in low level technologies based on :term:`GStreamer` to optimize the resource consumption.
 It provides the following features:

 -  Networked streaming protocols, including :term:`HTTP` (working as client and server), :term:`RTP` and :term:`WebRTC`.
+-  Group communications (MCUs and SFUs functionality) supporting both media mixing and media routing/dispatching.
 -  Generic support for computational vision and augmented reality filters.
--  Media storage supporting writing operations for :term:`WebM` and :term:`MP4` and reading operations for any of *Gstreamer's* muxers.
+-  Media storage supporting writing operations for :term:`WebM` and :term:`MP4` and playing in all formats supported by *GStreamer*.
--  Automatic media transcodification between any of the codecs supported by Gstreamer.
+-  Automatic media transcodification between any of the codecs supported by GStreamer including VP8, H.264, H.263, AMR, OPUS, Speex, G.711, etc.

 There are available :term:`Kurento Client` libraries in `Java <http://www.java.com/>`__ and